yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/redis-cluster.md

 > **Note**: These are suggested settings, please verify them by load testing.

 ## <a name="sentinel"></a>Tyk and Redis Sentinel

+ > NOTE: From v2.9.3 Redis Sentinel is now supported.

 We do not support direct integration with Redis Sentinel.
 You will need to implement it in association with a HAProxy.
 As we do support Amazon ElastiCache, we recommend using this with Redis Sentinel.
 For more details on Amazon ElastiCache, see [here](https://aws.amazon.com/elasticache/).
 The following article also details how to setup Redis Sentinel and HAProxy: [Setup Redis Sentinel and HAProxy](https://discuss.pivotal.io/hc/en-us/articles/205309388-How-to-setup-HAProxy-and-Redis-Sentinel-for-automatic-failover-between-Redis-Master-and-Slave-servers).

 ### Redis Encryption